Shiva-Bajpai/The-OG-SB-Sites/README.md

-# 🌐 SB-OG Series: Building Websites from Scratch by Shiva Bajpai
+# 🌐 SB-OG Series: Building Websites like Never Seen Before.

 Welcome to the **SB-OG Series**, where I challenge myself to **build websites from scratch** using modern web development techniques.
 This series features a collection of original websites designed and developed to showcase clean, responsive, and interactive user interfaces.